unicode-org/cldr/docs/ldml/tr35-dates.md

 In order for a week to count as the first week of a new year for week-of-year calculations, it must include at least the number of days in the new year specified by the minDays value; otherwise the week will count as the last week of the previous year (and for week-of-month calculations, `minDays` also specifies the minimum number of days in the new month for a week to count as part of that month).

 The day indicated by `firstDay` is the one that should be shown as the first day of the week in a calendar view.
 This is not necessarily the same as the first day after the weekend (or the first work day of the week), which should be determined from the weekend information.
 Currently, day-of-week numbering is based on `firstDay` (that is, day 1 is the day specified by `firstDay`), but in the future we may add a way to specify this separately.
+The `firstDay` value determined from the region can be overridden by the locale keyword "fw", see [Unicode First Day Identifier](tr35.md#UnicodeFirstDayIdentifier).

 What is meant by the weekend varies from country to country.
 It is typically when most non-retail businesses are closed.
 The time should not be specified unless it is a well-recognized part of the day.
 The `weekendStart` day defaults to "sat", and `weekendEnd` day defaults to "sun".
 For more information, see _[Dates and Date Ranges](tr35.md#Date_Ranges)_.